 Like junmai, honjozo sake must use rice polished to at least 70% of its original grain size.
 The difference is that honjozo contains a small amount of brewer's alcohol to round out the flavor and fragrance.

-Honjozo sakes are generally a good choice for beginners as they are light-bodied and are equally refreshing warm or cold.
+Honjozo sakes are generally a good choice sake for beginners.
+This type of sake is light-bodied and equally refreshing warm or cold.

 The first of the premium sake classifications, ginjo sake is brewed with rice polished to at least 60% of its original grain.
 A special yeast and fermentation process is also used.

 Like honjozo, ginjo sake is light and easy-to-drink.
-Its flavor profile, however, is generally more complex with fruity & floral flavors and aromas.
+The flavor profile of this sake style, however, is generally more complex.
+It's beset with fruity & floral flavors and aromas.
 This is a great sake to enjoy chilled.

 To meet the junmai ginjo classification, the sake must not have any brewer's alcohol added.

-Since daiginjo sake is the most difficult of brews to master, they generally command a premium price.
-They’re best enjoyed cold to bring out the subtlies in flavor.
+Since daiginjo sake is the most difficult of brews to master, they command a premium price.
+They're best enjoyed cold to bring out the subtleties and sophisticated flavor profiles.

 Like in other classifications, junmai daiginjo refers to daiginjo sake without added alcohol.

 As you might expect, like beer, not all sake reflects the true art of the craft.
-Futsushu, also known as table sake, is much like your run-of-the-mill mass-produced lager: fine to enjoy from time to time but hardly worth writing home about.
+Futsushu is also known as table sake.
+Futsushu is much like your run-of-the-mill mass-produced lager: It's fine to enjoy from time to time but hardly worth writing home about.

 Futsushu sakes are those that don't quite cut it as a junmai.
 They're brewed with rice that's only polished somewhere between 70 and 90 percent.

-The rice used in the production of futsushu is often closer to table rice varieties than the special sake rice in more premium offerings.
-The result is a sake that’s not quite as smooth a drink—or as pleasant an experience when you decide to drag yourself out of bed the next day!
+The rice used in the production of futsushu is often closer to table rice varieties than the special sake rice in premium grade sake.
+The result is a sake variety that's not quite as smooth a drink—or as pleasant an experience when you decide to drag yourself out of bed the next day!

 How to Drink Sake

-Now that you’ve taken time to learn about the nuances of sake, it’s time for the best part of the journey: enjoying it!
+Now that you've taken time to learn about the nuances of sake, it's time for the best part of the journey: learning how to drink sake and enjoying it!

 You may know that unlike many other popular beverages sake is served both warm or cold.
 Which temperature is best depends on the sake you're planning to taste.

-As a general rule, you’ll want to drink higher-end daiginjo and ginjo sakes chilled rather than heated.
-Drinking them cold brings out the subtlities in their flavor profile.
+As a general rule, you'll want to drink higher-end daiginjo and ginjo sakes chilled rather than heated.
+Drinking them cold brings out the subtleties in their flavor profile.

 On the other hand, you might prefer regular junmai and honjozo sakes warm.
-Since these types are less forwardly complex, the warming process helps to uncover their more subtle flavors.
+Since types are less forwardly complex, warming helps uncover their subtler flavors.